Curtains (musical): Act II

 Cioffi gathers Aaron, Georgia, and Bobby and tells them that Sidney had no blackmail material on them, and yet they were still content working for such low pay.
-Georgia then quotes a death threat which Cioffi hadn't read out loud, leading Cioffi to arrest her when Aaron attempts to takes the blame for her, reviving their romance ("Thinking of Him/I Miss the Music (Reprise)").
+Georgia then quotes a death threat which Cioffi had not read out loud, leading Cioffi to arrest her when Aaron attempts to takes the blame for her, reviving their romance ("Thinking of Him/I Miss the Music (Reprise)").
 Cioffi reveals that it was all an act, and that Bobby had only been pretending to be Georgia's boyfriend so that she could stir something back up in Aaron.
 She leaves, and Bobby confesses that he does love Georgia, and that he would do anything for her, even commit murder.

 Niki laments how love makes people feel bad, but Cioffi begins flirting with her and reminisces about the first time he saw her on stage, leading them into an elaborate fantasy sequence, in which they daydream about being a couple in a musical ("A Tough Act to Follow").
 He then confronts Niki about a coded memo in Sidney's blackmail book, as there was a black zero next to her name.
 Johnny tells Cioffi that he knows the secret, but refuses to tell Cioffi what it is.
 He is then shot while alone onstage.
 He tears out a page from his notebook reading "Drop in Planet Earth", and then bleeds out ("In the Same Boat #3").

-Cioffi takes Niki and Belling up to the theater's catwalk high above the stage.
+Cioffi takes Niki and Belling up to the theatre's catwalk high above the stage.
 While searching for messages on the back of the drops, he announces that he's solved the mystery.
 Left alone, he is hit with a sandbag and is sent tumbling down.
 He narrowly escapes death by clutching onto a prop, which lowers him to safety.
 When on the ground, he exclaims that he has solved it... he finally knows how to stage "In the Same Boat".
 Putting together all three versions, the cast is able to sing an incredible, show stopping number ("In The Same Boat- Complete").

 With the number completed, Cioffi tells Niki he has a plan to solve the murder.
-Cioffi announces over the theatre PA system that he and Niki are engaged, before asking the cast to re-stage the bows, when Jessica was murdered.
+Cioffi announces over the theatre PA system that he and Niki are engaged, before asking the cast to re-stage the bows, when Jessica was murdered (“Wide Open Spaces”(reprise)).
 The cast quickly notices that Georgia is only being offered one bouquet, rather than two like on opening night.
 Cioffi figures out that the murderer hid a pellet gun with a cyanide capsule inside a bouquet, disguised as an usher, and killed Jessica.
 Bobby suddenly comes on stage with a bloody head and collapses, and everyone realizes that the masked Rob Hood standing on stage is a fake.